-(ii) Optional Redemption Amount(s) and method, if any, of calculation of such amount(s): [[] per Calculation Amount / Specify other / See Annex] (iii) If redeemable in part: [Applicable / Not Applicable] (If not applicable, delete the remaining sub-paragraphs of this paragraph.) (a) Minimum Redemption Amount: [] (b) Maximum Redemption Amount: [] (iv) Notice period (if other than as set out in the Conditions): [] set out in the Conditions).
-(If setting notice periods which are different to those provided in the Conditions, the Issuer is advised to consider the practicalities of distribution of information through intermediaries, for example, clearing systems (which require a minimum of 5 clearing system business days' notice for a call) and custodians, as well as any other notice requirements which may apply, for example, as between the Issuer and the Agent.)
-21. Investor Put: [Applicable / Not Applicable] (If not applicable, delete the remaining sub-paragraphs of this paragraph.) (i) Optional Redemption Date(s): [] (ii) Optional Redemption Amount(s) and method, if any, of calculation of such amount(s): [[] per Calculation Amount / Specify other / See Annex] (iii) Notice period (if other than that as set out in the [] Conditions): (If setting notice periods which are different to those provided in the Conditions, the Issuer is advised to consider the practicalities of distribution of information through intermediaries, for example, clearing systems (which require a minimum of 15 clearing system business days' notice for a put) and custodians, as well as any other notice requirements which may apply, for example, as between the Issuer and the Agent.)
-22. Final Redemption Amount: [[] per Calculation Amount / At par / Specify other / See Annex]
+(ii) (ii) Optional Redemption Amount(s) and method, if any, of calculation of such amount(s): [[] per Calculation Amount / Specify other / See Annex] (iii) If redeemable in part: [Applie cable / Not Applicable] applicable, delete the remaining ragraphs of this paragraph) (a) Minimum Redemption Amount: [] (b) Maximum Redemption Amount: [] (iv) Notice period (if other than as set out in the Conditions): [] those p advised of info clearin clearin and cu require ting notice periods which are different to rovided in the Conditions, the Issuer is I to consider the practicalities of distribution rmation through intermediaries, for example, g systems (which require a minimum of 5 g system business days' notice for a call) stodians, as well as any other notice ments which may apply, for example, as n the Issuer and the Agent) 21.
+Investor Put: [Applio cable / Not Applicable] applicable, delete the remaining ragraphs of this paragraph) (i) Opt ional Redemption Date(s): [] (ii) Optional Redemption Amount(s) and method, if any, of calculation of such amount(s): [[/ See A] per Calculation Amount / Specify other nnex] (iii) ice period (if other than as set out in the [] Conditions): those p advised of info clearin clearin custodi which i ting notice periods which are different to rovided in the Conditions, the Issuer is I to consider the practicalities of distribution rmation through intermediaries, for example, g systems (which require a minimum of 15 g system business days' notice for a put) and fans, as well as any other notice requirements may apply, for example, as between the and the Agent) 22.
+Final Rede mption Amount: [[Specify] per Calculation Amount / At par / o other / See Annex]

-23. Early Redemption Amount(s) payable on redemption for taxation reasons or on event of default and/or the method of calculating the same (if required or if different from that set out in Condition 7(e)):
+-] / Not Applicable] - 23.
+Early Redemption Amount(s) payable on redemption for taxation reasons or on event of default and/or the method of calculating the same (if required or if different from that set out in Condition 7(e)):